Coláiste na hÉireann

 Coláiste na hÉireann (/ga/; English: "College of Ireland") is a third-level college in Dublin, Ireland offering qualifications in the study of translation and the Irish language.

 History

-Gaelchultúr was founded in 2004 with the aim of promoting gaelic culture and language in Ireland.
+Gaelchultúr was founded in 2004 with the aim of promoting Irish culture and language in Ireland.
 It has published several textbooks and provided courses since then.

 In 2013, the QQI/HETAC granted Gaelchultúr recognition as a third level institution with the ability to award recognised qualifications, thus giving birth to Coláiste na hÉireann.
 It occupies a unique position as the first independent third-level institution to operate through the medium of Irish, notwithstanding the foundation of Acadamh na hOllscolaíochta Gaeilge nine years previously, since the academy is considered a part of NUI Galway and therefore not independent.

 The company Gaelchultúr did not cease to exist after the foundation of Coláiste na hÉireann.
 It continues to operate, however the two names seem to be synonymous.